HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 ```
 <p></p>

-#### SHLink Direct File Request (with `U` Flag)
+#### SMART Health Linksink Direct File Request (with `U` Flag)

-When the `U` flag is present, the SHL Receiving Application SHALL NOT make a request for the manifest.
-Instead, the application SHALL retrieve a SHLink's sole encrypted file by issuing a request to the `url` with:
+When the `U` flag is present, the SMART Health Links Receiving Application SHALL NOT make a request for the manifest.
+Instead, the application SHALL retrieve a SMART Health Linksink's sole encrypted file by issuing a request to the `url` with:

 * Method: `GET`
     * Query parameters